makeyourownmaker/ParametricWeatherModel/README.md

     temperature which it certainly does not
   * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not
+  * Will not work over water

 ## Roadmap

-* Investigate night time temperatures:
-  * Anecdotally temperatures seem too low at night
-  * There may be problems with the sensible and latent heat flux values

 * Sanity checks:
+  * Possibly starting with Luke Madaus examples
   * Sensible heat flux increases during morning reaching a maximum in the afternoon before decreasing to zero after sunset on cloudless summer days
   * Surface energy budget should balance - Equation 2.102  Page 55: